What does the UK GDPR say?

 Whilst the second team cannot identify any individual, the organisation itself can, as the controller, link that material back to the identified individuals.

-This represents good practice under the GDPR.
+This represents good practice under the UK GDPR.

 What about anonymised data?